 What Is Baobab?

 Baoabab comes from the Baobab tree.
-The gree contains copious amounts of water as well as vitamins and minerals.
+The tree contains copious amounts of water as well as vitamins and minerals.

 Caffeine And Hair Growth